nayeemuddin-bd100/Design-Patterns/README.md

 4. **Builder**: The Builder pattern separates the construction of complex objects from their representation, allowing the same construction process to create various representations.

+5. **Observer**: The Observer pattern enables efficient communication between objects by establishing a one-to-many dependency.
+It involves a Subject (object of interest), Observers (objects that want to be notified), and notifications (updates sent by the Subject to Observers when a change occurs).
+It's like people registering with a weather station to automatically receive weather updates instead of checking manually.

+6. **MVC**: The MVC (Model-View-Controller) pattern separates an application into three components: the model (data and business logic), the view (presentation layer), and the controller (handles user input and updates the model/view), enabling modularity, maintainability, and separation of concerns.

 ## Folder Structure

 - `Singleton/`: Contains the implementation of the Singleton pattern.